 - Clinical science

 An aortic dissection is a tear in the inner layer of the aorta which leads to a progressively growing hematoma between in the intima-media space.
-It commonly occurs in hypertensive males between the 4th and 6th decade.
+Hypertensive males between the 4th and 6th decade have the highest incidence of aortic dissection.
 Patients complain of a sudden onset and severe pain radiating into the thorax, back, or abdomen.
 Initial chest x-ray shows a widened mediastinum.
 The diagnosis is confirmed with a contrast-enhanced CT in stable patients and transesophageal echocardiography in unstable patients.
 Treatment options range from conservative measures (e.g., blood pressure optimization) to surgery (aortic prosthesis), depending on the localization and severity of the dissection.
 Complete occlusion of branching vessels and aortic rupture are common complications.
 Even with treatment, mortality rates associated with aortic dissection are high.

 - Incidence: 40–80 years (Peak incidence: 60-80 years; in at the age of 30–50)